National Robotics Programme receives $60m to help spur robot adoption in industry

 Its first session will be held in SUTD in July.

-Mr Tan said: “The (RoboCluster) initiative is aimed to catalyse and foster stronger collaboration, and to translate R&D into enterprise.”
+Mr Tan said: “The (RoboCluster) initiative is aimed to catalyse and foster stronger collaboration, and to translate R&D (research and development) into enterprise.”

-“Many small and medium enterprises may be interested in robotics, but they may not know how to adopt them, so that is something we need to discuss,” said Mr Tan.
+“Many small- and medium-sized enterprises may be interested in robotics, but they may not know how to adopt them, so that is something we need to discuss,” said Mr Tan.

 “In Lionsbot’s case, you can deploy the robots for cleaning.
 But can you do so for other aspects like food or facilities management?”

-“There is a lot of opportunity for robotics to play a part in the facilities management sector,” said Mr Teo, pointing to toilet cleaning robots and inspection bots that can check for defects in a facility and consolidate reports.

-First formed in 2016, the NRP initially focused on robotics but has now expanded into R&D projects for standardised machines that are fit for a wide range of users, to drive adoption.
+First formed in 2016, the NRP initially focused on robotics but has now ventured into R&D projects for standardised machines that are fit for a wide range of users, to drive adoption.

 The $60 million investment will add to more than $450 million in funding that the NRF has poured into the robotics programme.